impragya08/JobXPortal/README.md

 ## Frontend Mentor Challenge

 This project is based on the [Job Listings with Filtering challenge](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt) from Frontend Mentor.
-I'd like to express our gratitude to Frontend Mentor for providing this fantastic challenge, which allowed me to enhance my skills and create JobXPortal.
+I'd like to express my gratitude to Frontend Mentor for providing this fantastic challenge, which allowed me to enhance my skills and create JobXPortal.

 ## Features